kpsdev1/Treats-Sweet-Shop/README.md

 - I would like to thank my mentor Adegbenga Adeye for all help throughout the project and for being really positive about the course.
 - I would like to thank Code Institutes Slack Communtiy as this helped me so much when I got stuck on part of my project and also with course challenges.
 - I would to thank tutor support for all the help when I got stuck and  could not figure an issue out, they provided greate support.
-- I would also like to thank our chort facilitators Kenan Wright and Kasia Bogucka, for answering any course related questions I asked and for porviding us with a weekly study schedule.
+- I would also like to thank our chort facilitators Iris Smok and Kasia Bogucka, for answering any course related questions I asked and for porviding us with a weekly study schedule.

 [Back to the top](#treats-sweet-shop)